Packed red blood cells: Single unit transfusion

 This refers to transfusing a single unit or bag of red blood cells to a person who is not bleeding and haemodynamically stable followed by an assessment to see if further transfusion is required.
 The benefits of single unit transfusion include reduced exposure to blood products.
 Each unit transfused increases the associated risks of transfusion such as infection, transfusion associated circulatory overload and other side effects.
 Transfusion of a single unit also encourages less wastage of red blood cells.

 Upper gastrointestinal bleeding

 In adults with upper gastrointestinal bleeding transfusing at a higher threshold caused harm (increased risk of death and bleeding).

 Heart surgery

-A review established that in patients undergoing heart surgery a restrictive transfusion strategy of 70 to 80g/L (7 to 8g/dL) is safe and decreased red cell use by 24%.
+A review established that in patients undergoing heart surgery a restrictive transfusion strategy of 70 to 80 g/L (7 to 8 g/dL) is safe and decreased red cell use by 24%.

 Heart disease

 There is less evidence available for the optimal transfusion threshold for people with heart disease, including those who are having a heart attack.
-Guidelines recommend a higher threshold for people with heart disease of 80g/L (8 g/dL) if they are not undergoing cardiac surgery.
+Guidelines recommend a higher threshold for people with heart disease of 80 g/L (8 g/dL) if they are not undergoing cardiac surgery.